 - You can still run reports from your gradebook and export the results.

 Wrapping Up Your Old Course

 IMPORTANT: The most important thing to do before the end of the term is to be sure that you have set the correct value for the course end date.
-If a course end date is set for the end of the academic year instead of the end of the term, students will have trouble registering for next term's course (college and university only), and other instructors will have trouble managing their rosters.
+If a course end date is set for the end of the academic year instead of the end of the term, students will have trouble registering for next term's course, and other instructors will have trouble managing their rosters.
 You can set the correct course end date at any time by selecting "Edit Course" from the course’s action menu.